ergoplatform/board/design.md

 Reponse:
 board_attributes: {
   index_general: iG,     // index for all messages
-  index_section: iS,     // index for all messages in this election
   timestamp: t,
   hash: Hi,              // Hi = H(pi-1) for example.
 A hash of the previous post *from this section*
   signature: Spost       // Spost = Sign(m, user_attributes, [i,t, Hi])